Stargazing circular walk at Black Down

 You might also be interested in

-The open night skies in the countryside mean you’ll see thousands of sparkling stars and planets.
+The open night skies in the countryside enable you to see thousands of stars, as well as nearby planets.
 Take a look at our guide and find the best places in our care to go stargazing.

 Things to see and do at Black Down